GlobedGD/argon-site/README.md

 # Argon Site
 Optional Dashboard to interface with your [Argon Server](https://github.com/GlobedGD/argon-server).
+Made by [LimeGradient](https://github.com/LimeGradient).

 # Setup
 1. Clone the repository and install all the packages with `npm install`